sizezero/dice-probabilities/README.md

 ## Workflow

-The app is a simple dashboard that lets you easily choose a set of dice and a target value, copy the dice set to a second dice set, modify the second dice set and compare the two probabilities.
+The app is a simple dashboard that lets you quickly choose a set of dice and a target value, copy the dice set to a second dice set, modify the second dice set and compare the two probabilities.
+The app is design for speed of use not ease of learning.

+## Hints

+The following are some of the more obscure features:

+1. To remove a die from the dice set, press the die that is in the target that dice set. (just above the answer percentage)

+2. To display a detailed graph of the results, press the background graph (any part of the display that is not a button)

 ## Tutorial